 Since I am fond of talking about why everyone ignores your email sales pitch, I’m occasionally on the receiving end of examples of awful cold pitches that continue to inhibit sales performance.
 This example hit my inbox last week:

 If this puppy doesn’t convince you to connect with me – I am at my wits’ end.

-The puppy dog is cute.
-In 2016, cute doesn’t close sales.
+The puppy dog was cute.
+These days, cute doesn’t close sales.
 Value does.
 It’s important to understand how the customer is changing and how today’s customer or customer decision team defines value.

 How Today’s Sales Dynamic Has Changed

 The average B2B deal now requires an average of 5.4 people to formally sign off on each purchase.
 What is the impact?

 The people on buying teams have increasingly diverse priorities, and to win them over, suppliers must bridge those differences.
 The upshot is longer cycle times, smaller deals, lower margins, and, in the ever more common worst case, customer deadlock that scuttles the deal. — Harvard Business Review